-D-MIC: press to turn on driver microphone.
+D-MIC: press to turn on driver microphone (function not available on certain microphone type).
 A gong can be heard and the current audio source volume in the passenger's area is reduced.
 Press a second time to turn off.
 When the microphone is activated, turn VOLUME/VALUE button to adjust volume.
 Also, you can turn on the microphone simply by pressing its on/off switch.